AlexShkarin/pyLabLib/docs/devices/cameras_basics.rst

 Frames buffer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In most cases, the frames acquired by the camera are first temporarily stored in the local camera and / or frame grabber memory, from which they are transferred to the PC RAM by the camera drivers.
 Afterwards, this memory is made available to all other applications.
-In principle, it should be enough to store only the most recent frame in RAM, and for the user software to continuously read and process it.
-However, such approach is very demanding to the user code: if the new frame is acquired before the previous one is processed, the RAM data is overwritten, and the old frame is lost.
-Hence, it is more practical to have a *buffer* of several most recently acquired frames to account for interruptions caused by OS scheduling and by other jobs performed in the user software.
+In principle, it should be enough to store only the most recent frame in RAM, and for the user software to continuously wait for a new frame, immediately read it from RAM and process it.
+However, such approach is very demanding to the user code: if the new frame is acquired before the previous one is processed or copied, then the RAM data is overwritten, and the old frame is lost.
+Hence, it is more practical to have a *buffer* of several most recently acquired frames to account for inevitable interruptions in the user wait-read-process loop caused by OS scheduling and by other jobs.
 In this case, the frames get lost only when the buffer is completely filled, and the oldest frames starts getting overwritten.

-When using the camera classes provided by pylablib, you do not need to worry about setting up the buffer yourself, since it is done behind the scene either by the manufacturer's code or by pylablib.
+When using the camera classes provided by pylablib, you do not need to worry about setting up the buffer yourself, since it is done behind the scene either by the manufacturer's code or by the device class.
 However, it is important to keep in mind the existence of the buffer when setting up the acquisition, interpreting the buffer and acquired frames status, or identifying the skipped frames.

 The size of the buffer can almost always be selected by the user.
-Typically it is a good idea to have at least 100ms worth of frames there, although, depending on the other jobs performed by the thread, it can be larger.
+Typically it is a good idea to have at least 100ms worth of frames there, although, depending on the other jobs performed by the software, it can be larger.

 Acquisition setup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Setting up an acquisition process might take a lot of time (up to 10s in more extreme cases).
-This happens mostly because of the buffer allocation and setting up internal API structures, while starting the acquisition process itself is fairly fast.
+This happens mostly because of the buffer allocation and setting up internal API structures; initiating the acquisition process itself is fairly fast.
 Hence, it is useful to separate setting up / cleaning up and starting / stopping.

 The first two procedures correspond to ``setup_acquisition`` and ``clear_acquisition`` method, which are slow, but rarely called.
-Usually, they only need to be invoked right after connection to the camera, or when the acquired image size is change (e.g., due to binning or ROI).
+Usually, they only need to be invoked right after connecting to the camera, or when the acquired image size is changed (e.g., due to a change in binning or ROI).
 Since these methods deal with buffer allocation, in almost all cases they take a parameter specifying buffer size (typically called ``nframes``).

 The other two procedures correspond to ``start_acquisition`` and ``stop_acquisition`` methods.
 These try to be as fast as possible, as they need to be called any time the acquisition is started or stopped, or when minor parameters (frame rate, exposure, trigger mode) are called.